 It is sometimes possible for an institution to combine more than one program at the same degree level into one Self-Study Report.
 If programs at the same degree level share the same key assessments, they can be included in the same Self-Study Report.
 If an institution is submitting materials for programs at multiple degree levels, it will likely need to submit separate Self-Study Reports for programs at each degree level.
-NAEYC will work with an institution seeking accreditation for multiple degree programs to coordinate one site visit, if possible; however, multiple programs with a total of more than six key assessments may require a longer site visit and/or larger review team.
+NAEYC will work with an institution seeking accreditation for multiple degree programs to coordinate one site visit, if possible; however, multiple programs with a total of more than six key assessments4 may require a longer site visit and/or larger review team.
 As noted in the fee schedule, these circumstances may result in an increased visit fee.
 An institution that includes multiple programs in its application is strongly encouraged to communicate with NAEYC early in the self-study process to determine whether multiple degree programs should be submitted together in one Self-Study Report or in separate Self-Study Reports.

-A program that offers both on-campus and online courses should communicate with NAEYC to determine how to effectively present evidence related to Accreditation Criteria and standards across both on-campus and online course sections.
+A program that offers both on-campus and online courses should communicate with NAEYC to determine how to effectively present evidence related to the NAEYC Higher Education Accreditation Standards across both on-campus and online course sections.

 A program must complete its Self-Study Report within five years of being notified of its accepted Application for Accreditation Eligibility.
-If the program does not submit the Self-Study Report within five years, it will need to reapply.
+If the program does not submit the Self-Study Report within five years, it will need to request an extension (See Extension Policies on p.43) or reapply.
 If a program seeking first-time accreditation is receiving funds for accreditation support through a state, NAEYC, a NAEYC affiliate or other sources, the program may be subject to a shorter timeline set by the funding source.